jojolilian/HandwrittenEqSolv/README.md

 CROHME Competition on Recognition of Offline Handwritten Mathematical Expressionse Dataset source: http://tc11.cvc.uab.es/datasets/ICFHR-CROHME-2016_1

-When adding the data, there are some tools to extract groundtruth,split the training groundtruth,extract single symbols for data(extract tokens),find unknown tokens,and rewrite the tokens.tsv
+When adding the data, there are some tools to extract groundtruth,split the training groundtruth,extract single symbols for data(extract tokens),find unknown tokens,and rewrite the tokens.tsv.

 For extracting groundtruth, using the command:
 `python extract_groundtruth.py <path of the folder which contains .inkml files> -o <path of target .tsv file which contains groundtruth of .inkml files>`